 CSGO was released in 2012 and has been among the top 10 competitive fps games since.
 The good thing about the game is it doesn’t require an expensive gaming PC and even runs just fine on a laptop with integrated graphics.
 Though, I strongly recommend playing it at a lower resolution if you are using an old laptop with iGPU.

-The game has several different settings to choose from where you can manage to get more fps by lowering down some graphical intensive details such as Shadows, Anti-Aliasing, Texture Filtering, Shaders etc. Most of the professional CSGO players play at low to medium settings as it yields smoother gameplay which you would prefer in an online competitive shooter.
+The game has several different settings to choose from where you can manage to get more fps by lowering some graphical intensive details such as Shadows, Anti-Aliasing, Texture Filtering, Shaders etc. Most professional CSGO players play at low to medium settings as it yields smoother gameplay which you would prefer in an online competitive shooter.

-About the game: The basics of the game includes two teams: Terrorists and Counter-Terrorists where Ts are assigned the task to plant a bomb on either site and CTs have to defend their sites either by eliminating the Ts or diffusing the bomb once planted.
+About the game: The basics of the game include two teams: Terrorists and Counter-Terrorists where Ts are assigned the task to plant a bomb on either site and CTs have to defend their sites either by eliminating the Ts or diffusing the bomb once planted.
 The game has several other modes and multiple maps where each team members have to coordinate to bring victory together.

 Released in 2013 Bioshock Infinite brings beautiful graphics and fantastic physics that you will enjoy very much.
 The game has a fantastic story and multiple missions in a sequence where you experience the 20th Century Era.
 The game has low PC requirements and can easily be run even on a GPU like GT 1030.

 For those having a potato PC with dual-core CPUs and iGPUs, the game will still manage to run just fine with playable framerates that is appreciable.
 This game looks fantastic on high settings but if you are struggling to maintain constant numbers, make sure to tweak some settings or lower down the resolution and you are good to go.